changetocoding/PyLoreKelly/Week15/Numpy.md

 Upto and including chpt 15:
 This will get your environment setup (last weeks homework) and cover loading the data and cleaning the data

+### Getting started:
+1. Download all the csv and the jupyter notebook from the resources section on the right menu bar in the udacity course into a folder in the git repository
+2. Follow steps in "Jupyter notebooks" section to open the jupyter notebooks in that folder

 ### Loading data CSVs
 The course uses CSV library.
 This is very similar to what we did for the file reading but better for reading CSVs